What is it?

 Warfarin (Coumadin) is used to slow blood clotting.
 There is some concern that Panax ginseng might decrease the effectiveness of warfarin (Coumadin).
 But it's not clear if this interaction is a big problem.
 Be sure to have your blood checked regularly.
 The dose of your warfarin (Coumadin) might need to be changed.

-Taking Panax ginseng along with bitter orange might increase the risk of the type of irregular heart rhythm that can be life-threatening.
+Taking Panax ginseng along with bitter orange might increase the risk of the type of irregular heart rhythm, which can be life-threatening.

 Country mallow contains ephedra.
 Ephedra can make the heart beat irregularly.
-Taking Panax ginseng along with country mallow might increase the risk of irregular heartbeats that can be life-threatening.
+Taking Panax ginseng along with country mallow might increase the risk of irregular heartbeats, which can be life-threatening.

 Ephedra can make the heart beat irregularly.
-Taking Panax ginseng along with ephedra might increase the risk of irregular heart beats that can be life-threatening.
+Taking Panax ginseng along with ephedra might increase the risk of irregular heartbeats, which can be life-threatening.

 Herbs and supplements that lower blood sugar

 Panax ginseng might lower blood sugar.
 Taking Panax ginseng along with other herbs and supplements that lower blood sugar might make the blood sugar too low.
 Some of these products include bitter melon, ginger, goat's rue, fenugreek, kudzu, willow bark, and others.

 Herbs and supplements that might slow blood clotting

 Using Panax ginseng with other herbs that can slow blood clotting might increase the risk of bleeding in some people.
 These other herbs include angelica, clove, danshen, ginger, ginkgo, red clover, turmeric, vitamin E, willow, and others.